escherlies/blog/content/blog/2023-02-14-tinker-day.md

 So, Who will run the 4th generation?

 PS: I also used this occasion to publish my first blog post.
 As they say, start reallyyyyyyyy smallllllllll.
 (Whoever they are?
-I think it has something todo woth microhabits or else)
+I think it has something to do with micro habits or else)

+PSS: The title suggests a more profound topic: More creating, less consuming.
+But more on that later :)